 Fall prevention services are regularly requested by our clients.
 Falls are the leading cause of injury to seniors, accounting for 87% of fractures and 25% of hospital admissions.
 One-third of seniors will experience a fall in any given year, with the majority of these falls taking place at home.

+Age, physical changes, health conditions, and even some medications can increase the odds of a fall.
+Fall prevention is a critical way to keep those at risk healthy and safe.
 There are many measures you can take to significantly reduce the odds of an elderly family member falling at home.
-As part of Minute Women Home Care’s mission to keep your loved ones safe.
+It’s part of Minute Women Home Care’s mission to keep your loved ones safe.

 One of the biggest threats for seniors who live alone is falling.
 They happen often and in many cases, seniors can be left alone, injured, and unable to get help for hours or days.
 Too often these falls result in death.

 With National Fall Day occurring September 25 it is a great opportunity to go over where falls occur.
 Also, you will learn, how you can prevent falls, so your loved one stays safe in their home for years to come.

 Since water can drip on the floors that are usually wood or linoleum high, many slips occur in the kitchen.

 The bathroom is another common area where falls occur.
 Like kitchens, water can create a slippery floor.
 Additionally, falls occur in the bathroom late at night when lights are dim.

 Falls do occur here, but not as often as the kitchen and the bathroom, but little changes can make the difference